wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 . . .
 ```

-This code is only the difference with WebDriver.
+The difference between the two is the use of a remote WebDriver and its parameters.